IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 ### Scale Your Application
 ```
-I'm expecting more traffic.
-Can you increase the max instances to 10?
+I am expecting more load.
+Can you increase the resources and number of instances?
 ```

+Bob may suggests different options, pick one and observe how Bob scales the application.

 ### Add Environment Variables
 ```